Police ID woman whose leg was found by Florida fishermen; death ruled a homicide - NewsBreak

 “I saw what looked like a lump of dead fish at first, but as it floated closer to me it started to resolve into what looks like the lower half of a human leg,” said fisherman Stuart Welch, who called police after he spotted the limb around 15 feet into the water.

 At the time, the only identifying characteristic officers had was a tattoo on Crone-Overholts’ lower right calf.
-The tattoo showed three hearts, surrounded by ribbons with the names Sean, Greg, and Zach.Human Remains Found in Arkansas County
+The tattoo showed three hearts, surrounded by ribbons with the names Sean, Greg, and Zach.Woman dies after Friday night crash

 Earlier this week , police made an additional discovery after locating a silver Elantra believed to be connected to the situation, although they have not yet disclosed the relevance of the vehicle to Crone-Overholts’ death.